Art Education (ARED)

 ARED 564 AUTHOR ILLUSTRATOR STUDIES: INTEGRATION OF VISUAL AND LANGUAGE ARTS AT THE SECONDARY LEVEL (3)

 Non-fiction is examined as illustration and text to develop strategies for enhancing reading and writing skills in art education at the middle and high school levels.
 Special permit required.
 Prerequisites: Consent of the instructor.

 ARED 606 COMMUNITY-BASED ARTS TEACHING (3)

 Theoretical, philosophical, and practical consideration for community-based arts teaching.
 Students develop service learning partnerships and projects among community-based organizations and programs with sensitivity to underserved populations.
-Prerequisite: Graduate standing.
+Repeatable to a maximum of 6 units.

 ARED 607 ARTIST-TEACHER CONNECTION (3)

 Exploration of the dual aspects of the art educator as artist/teacher.
 Includes studio work, museum trips, journal writing, research of cultural/historical expressions, and unit planning relevant to PreK-12 education.
 Repeatable to a maximum of 6 units.